Port of Korsakov: History

-In order to solve production and social issues, the port created the following: Motor depot, on the territory of which there were four repair boxes, six parking boxes for cars, four parking boxes for forklifts.
+To solve production and social issues, the port created the following: Motor depot, on the territory of which there were four repair boxes, six parking boxes for cars, four parking boxes for forklifts.

-The energy sector - the primary equipment of a thermal power plant - boiler No. 3, was put into operation in 1952, boilers No. 1, 2 - in 1961.
-During 1969-1971, all three boilers were converted from solid to liquid fuel.
-Mechanical workshops are located on the territory of a small bucket.
-The repair and construction department of the port had a construction yard, a carpentry workshop with machine tools, a sawmill workshop.
+The energy sector: the primary equipment of a thermal power plant, boiler No. 3, was put into operation in 1952, and boilers No. 1, 2, in 1961.
+During 1969–1971, all three boilers were converted from solid to liquid fuel.
+Mechanical workshops are located on the territory of a small bucket.The repair and construction department of the port had a construction yard, a carpentry workshop with machine tools, a sawmill workshop.
 The port fleet has had 32 submarines since 1949 (tugboats, boats, ram boats, barges).

 In the port there was a recreation center "Mayak" in the area of Ozerskoye, a yacht club in the village.
 First Pad, the Pioneer Camp "Sailor", where the children of port and city workers had a rest, the Vodnik Stadium, where the ice rink worked in the winter.
-There were also the student’s rooms "Albatross" and "Petrel", two well-maintained dormitories where port workers lived.
+There were also the student's rooms "Albatross" and "Petrel", two well-maintained dormitories where port workers lived.

 Three kindergartens Nos.
 6, 25, 29 were visited by the children of the port workers; there is a private clinic.

 The following events were held: Initiation to Young Workers, the Portovik newspaper was published, an amateur art group was organized, and annual sports and athletics meetings were held.

-In 1992, the Port Fleet disconnected and became the Port Fleet small business.
+In 1992, the Port Fleet disconnected and became the Port Fleet small business..

-In 1993, housing was transferred to the city administration, and kindergartens were transferred in 1994.
+In 1993, housing was transferred to the city administration, and kindergartens also in 1994.

 In 1994, the Maritime Administration of the port was established, and the port became an Open Joint-Stock Company, but did not lose its original significance.

-From April 5, 1994 to May 30, 1996, the seaport was called the Korsakov Commercial Sea Port Open Joint-Stock Company (based on Decree of the President of the Russian Federation No. 721 of July 1, 1992).
+From April 5, 1994, to May 30, 1996, the seaport was called the Korsakov Commercial Sea Port Open Joint-Stock Company (based on Decree of the President of the Russian Federation No. 721 of July 1, 1992).

-From May 30, 1996 onward, the Commercial Sea Port is the Open Joint-Stock Company Korsakov Sea Commercial Port (KMPP OJSC).
+From May 30, 1996, onward, the Commercial Sea Port has been known as the Open Joint-Stock Company Korsakov Sea Commercial Port (KMPP OJSC).